rock-core/rock-osdeps-package_set/README.md

 Allows you to activate the use of Rock Debian package releases in an autoproj installation

-## How to use an Apaka release in combination with Rock
+## How to use an Rock Debian package release
 Either start with a fresh bootstrap:

 ```